LiskArchive/lisk-sdk/CONTRIBUTING.md

 Every repository within LiskHQ comes with a LICENSE file.
 Please read it carefully before commiting your code to one of the repositories.

-## I don't want to read this whole thing I just have a question!!!
+## Help!
+I don't want to read this whole thing, I just have a question. :mag_right:

 Lisk is an open-source decentralized project, there are many ways and platforms to get help.
 These are some of them